 Centre Pompidou is named after Georges Pompidou, a former President of France from 1969 to 1974.

 But the project was actually approved by President Charles de Gaulle in 1968, the year before Pompidou was elected.
 It was officially opened on 31 January 1977 by President Valéry Giscard d’Estaing.

 The tradition of naming buildings after ex-presidents is not new in France, other buildings around Paris include:

 - Musée du Quai Branly-Jacques Chirac

-2. Location in the center of Paris
+2. It is located in the center of Paris.